ciiram/PyPol_II/README.md

 		        Random Seed

-The file *GENE_LIST* contains a list of genes to be processed as well as their lengths in base pairs separated by a tab.
+The file *GENE_LIST* contains a list of genes to be processed as well as their lengths in base pairs separated by a tab (see *gene_list.txt*).
 For example

 	TPM1	22196
 	WDR1	42611